![]() |

 But that's not everything, the patch also comes with several improvements and bugfixes for the RPG Maker:

-F11 to go to the save menu at any time (in test play only).
-ESC at a "Show Choice" command where the cancel behavior is set to "Ignore", now the buzzer sound is played.
 The DynRPG patch increases the picture limit to 2000.
 You might have heard that Hyper Patcher 2 is able to increase this limit to a crazy 9999, but this is not so healthy in this case.
 Using that many pictures takes several seconds to load on starting or loading a game or going to title screen, plus you would have very bad performance with DynRPG because the DynRPG SDK allows plugins to intercept picture drawing.
 Each plugin is called once before and once after the picture is to draw, so you can imagine that 9999 pictures would mean 5 times more plugin calls than 2000 pictures, so I decided that 2000 pictures would be the best compromise.

+Please keep in mind that only pictures #1 to #1000 will be erased on map change!
 The fact that pictures with an ID greater than 1000 won't be erased automatically allows you to use pictures for cross-map purposes more easily.

 However, there is one thing you need to do (unless you are already using PicPointerPatch): You need to modify the RPG Maker editor itself too, otherwise you won't be able to select picture IDs greater than 50 in the event editor.
 There are two ways to do this: